Adi-Jayakumar/Language/README.md

  - [ ] Multiple file programs
  - [ ] Verification
     - [x] Lex and parse verification statements
-    - [ ] Push precondition through program
+    - [x] Push precondition through bytecode for a subset of the language
     - [ ] Verify output

 # Long-term Goals